-Double glazed windows are a bit superior, with an average rating of 29.
+Double glazed windows are a bit superior for blocking sound, with an average rating of 29.
 If thicker glass material is used, the rating can go up to 35.

 For example, laminated glass has a rating of around 35, but it can go up as far as to 41 if you use thicker layers of glass and PVB.

-Your glass dimensions should be as big as possible, and the dimensions of the frames as small as possible.
+Your glass dimensions should be as large as possible, and the dimensions of the window frame as small as possible for best sound control.

 How Materials Affect STC Ratings

-There is a multitude of window types, depending on materials they're made from, the type of glass and the frame.
+There are a multitude of window types that absorb sound differently, depending on materials they're made from, the type of glass, glass thickness and the frame.

 I will try to cover most of them for you so that you can easily find the exact solution appropriate for the window type you have at home.